Home >History > Front page updates October 2002

 A preview of Hell (26/10/2002)

-On The invitationthe page here devoted to the anti-vaccination liars, I say that "a special place should be reserved in Hell for people who want to kill or maim children by preventing them from receiving vaccinations".
+On the page here devoted to the anti-vaccination liars, I say that "a special place should be reserved in Hell for people who want to kill or maim children by preventing them from receiving vaccinations".
 On Thursday, 24 October, I attended a seminar organised by the Australian Vaccination Network, and I came away thinking that not only has that special place been reserved for them, but that they have already moved in.
 I will be writing a full report with comments in a few weeks once I have seen the video of the night (someone else ordered it for me – I couldn't see my credit card being acceptable), but I will give a short summary here.

 The night started by ridiculing the medical experts who had been invited to speak in favour of vaccination but didn't turn up.
 I am not sure when they would have been able to say anything, as there were only two-and-a-half hours available for the entire program and there were six anti-vaccination speakers already scheduled, plus housekeeping, introductions and a question session.
 Professor John Dwyer from the University of New South Wales wrote a declining letter which suggested that vaccination might just have been the most significant advance ever in medical science.
 This got a good laugh when it was read out.